 - Request the transfer of your personal information to another party.

-If you wish to exercise the rights listed above, please send a request to [email protected] or a letter to the following address: BlueLife Limited, 4th Floor, IBL House, Caudan, Mauritius to the attention of our Data Protection Officer.
+If you wish to exercise the rights listed above, please send a request email to [email protected] or a letter to the following address: BlueLife Limited, 4th Floor, IBL House, Caudan, Mauritius to the attention of our Data Protection Officer.

-We reserve the right to amend this Notice from time to time to reflect changing legal requirements or our processing practices.
+We reserve the right to amend this Policy from time to time to reflect changing legal requirements or our processing practices.